drekka/Machinus/README.md

 ## 2. Declare the states

 States are declared by applying the `StateIdentifier` protocol.
-You can use anything, but generally I'd recommend applying it to an enum as they're the easiest thing to use as a state.
+Generally I'd recommend applying it to an enum to make life easy.

 ```swift
 enum UserState: StateIdentifier {